driverag22/earthMoonProblem_Alg/README.md

 Drawing the graph (if biplanar) can be done via `make drawPart` (to get the graph with one partition in red, the other in blue) and `make plane` to get the plane drawings of both partitions.
+By default it will plot the partitions from `data/partitions.txt`, but you can choose a different one by passing the path as an argument (e.g. `make draw p3_k4_partitioned.txt`).

 To simply draw an arbitrary graph (not partitioned) use `make draw` and give the (relative) file path as input when asked (e.g. `c5_44443.txt`), or pass it directly (e.g. `make draw c5_44443.txt`).